 - Lots of history here - just riding through lets you know why this country is great.
 Write down the names you are interested in as you ride through.
 (Martha Sessions Jackson)

 - Do not miss the Women's Memorial located right at the entrance to Arlington Cemetery.
-It is a beautiful memorial is devoted to all the women who have served in the military.
+It is a beautiful memorial that is devoted to all the women who have served in the military.
 There is a registry of all women who've served.
 (Jan Lohan)

-- A must see is the Tomb of the Unknowns - Changing of the Guard (MaryEllen Pace Barnes and Robert Burke)
+- A must see is the Tomb of the Unknowns - Changing of the Guard.
+(MaryEllen Pace Barnes and Robert Burke)

-- Spend some time at the US Marine Corps War Memorial
+- Spend some time at the US Marine Corps War Memorial.

 - Hit the 9/11 Pentagon Memorial and then catch a Potomac boat ride to George Washington's Mt.
 Vernon for a tour of the grounds and the museum.